Anastasia-Labs/opshin-audit/catalyst_docs/milestone2/milestone2_langanalysis.md

 ## Finding 42 - eval_uplc doesn't handle errors in ComputationResult correctly

 Evaluating an Opshin validator script using the `eval_uplc` command doesn't display runtime errors correctly.
-For example calling the `eval_uplc` command with the example validator from finding 41, gives the following output:
+For example, calling the `eval_uplc` command with the example validator from finding 41, gives the following output:

 ```
 Starting execution